linna1998/Parallel-Decision-Tree-on-GPU/final report.md

 We also introduced some helper functions and files to achieve the CUDA implementation.
 Basically, we have re-write other functions in array and pointers.
 In the CUDA version, data is at most serialized and stored in some 1-D arrays.
 Moreover, there is no STL vectors allowed in the CUDA kernel codes.
 Therefore, we have designed specific data structures and algorithms to support the CUDA version.

-### Key Data Structure

-#### How we store our dataset in vector version
-We use the class `Dataset` in /src/SPDT\_general/parser.cpp to store the dataset.
-For each data, we use the class `Data` in the same file to store it.
-The `Data` class contains an int `label` to mark the label of the data, and an unordered\_map `values` to store the map between feature id and feature values.
-Some datasets contain sparse features, therefore we are using a map to store all and ignore the other 0's.

-The class `Dataset` contains a vector of `Data`, to store all the possible datas.
-It also stores some other dataset parameters, such as the number of features, the number of data.

-#### How we store our dataset in several serialized arrays for GPU
-When we pass dataset to GPU, the above vector version for dataset storage is not possible here.
-Therefore, we come up with a new version to store the dataset: several 1-D arrays.

-We are storing our dataset into two 1-D arrays.
-The pointer label\_ptr points to an array of integers.
-The pointer value\_ptr points to an array of floats.
-Due to the fact that it's better to pre-malloc place for the whole dataset, we are storing features and values in the dense mode.
-The size of the label\_ptr is num\_of\_data.
-The size of the value\_ptr is num\_of\_data * num\_of\_features.
-If we want to read/write to the (data\_id, feature\_id), then its label is label\_ptr[data\_id], and its value is value\_ptr[data\_id * number\_of\_features + feature\_id].

-The limitation of serialized arrays dataset are that, it's difficult to manage this dataset and provide operations.
-It's hard to write codes and debug.
-The memory usage of this version is large.
-While the memory on GPU is limited, it's difficult for some dataset to run in GPU parallel version.

-#### How we serialize histograms
-We are serialize histograms in a huge 1-D array.

-For each histogram, we store it into a float array.
-The first element is the size of the histogram bins.
-After that, we store the (freq, value) of each element in the histogram.
-According to these rules, the histogram could be changed into an 1-D array.
-In order to malloc the place of all histograms together, for each histogram we initially malloc the place for the max_bin_size.
-We provide some setter and getter functions for histogram related operations.

-#### How we serialize promising split points
-In the CUDA version, we are storing the promising (feature, value) split points in several 1-D arrays.

-#### Split Node

-#### Decision Tree

-### Key operations

-#### Read/write through the vector version dataset
-Use vector and map.
-Save space.

-#### Read/write through the serialized array version dataset

-#### Several operations for histograms in vector version
-Operations: update, sum, merge, uniform, compress

-#### Several operations for histograms in array version
-Operations: update, sum, merge, uniform, compress.
-HARD to implement in array version

-### Algorithm's inputs and outputs
-Input: train dataset, test dataset.
-Some parameters of the dataset (Num of data, feature num, class num)

-Output: A decision tree.
-Predict on the test dataset, to verify the correctness of decision tree.

-### Computationally expensive parts

-#### Get gain function

-#### Assign dataset to leaf nodes

-#### Update the histogram

-#### Navigate the samples

-### The parallel in program
-Several parallel approaches

-Parallel on data / leaf nodes, when assign dataset to leaf nodes

-Parallel on histograms / data, when update the histogram

-Parallel on data, when navigate the samples

 ## Results